KasuniGA/My_Portfolio/README.md

    - Navigate to the "Pages" section
    - Under "Source", select "GitHub Actions"
 4. **Configure the base URL** (if needed):
-   - Update the repository name in `vite.config.ts` if your repo name is different from "KasuniPortfolio"
+   - Update the repository name in `vite.config.ts` if your repo name is different from "My_Portfolio"

 ### Automatic Deployment:

 The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically:

 - Build the project when you push to the main branch
 - Deploy the built files to GitHub Pages
-- Make your site available at `https://yourusername.github.io/KasuniPortfolio/`
+- Make your site available at `https://KasuniGA.github.io/My_Portfolio/`

 ## 📝 Project Structure